 SEO is a big topic in and of itself, and in many ways, the tactics we’ve already covered all contribute to your SEO strategy.
 However, there are some simple strategies that you can implement that can take you a long way.

 Your product titles are arguably the most important element of your feed.
 They communicate to your customers and Google what your product is, so that they’re fed the right product to match their search intent.
 For a great product title, keep it within the 150-character limit and make sure it includes:

 - Size (if applicable)

 Remember that Google always prioritises the first words in your title, so make sure you structure your title so that the most important information goes first.

 Good title: Impala Saturn Skateboard 8.35” Robin Eisenberg Space

-The example below takes the coveted first Google Shopping spot for the search ‘Skateboard’
+The example below takes the coveted first spot on Google for the search ‘impala saturn skateboard’

 Ensure your product descriptions are correct

 While your product description isn’t visible on the main Google search page, it’s still scanned by Google for relevance to your product, so it’s important to make one that’s short, includes keywords and is descriptive and easy for Google to read.